Date of Degree

 The developed model, together with the TIM, was able to quantitatively assess the interaction of C.E.R.A. with hematopoietic and non-hematopoietic EPOR population and provide a mechanism based explanation for C.E.R.A.'s slower elimination and greater erythropoietic activity in vivo compared to EPO, despite its lower affinity to EPOR.
 The TIM detected a saturable interaction between C.E.R.A. and non-hematopoietic EPOR which contradicts the behavior of EPO.
 The TIM experimental setting is adequate for estimation of the developed model parameters.
 TMD-recirculation models reduce to TMD-compartmental models under conditions of well-perfused target tissue, comparable drug initial distribution volume and target tissue extracellular volume, negligible non-receptor mediated clearance, and rapid equilibrium between venous and arterial blood drug concentrations, small extracellular volume, reduced cardiac output, low receptor pool concentration, and high drug-receptor equilibrium dissociation constant.

 Includes bibliographical references (pages 200-215).

 Copyright 2012 Mohammed El-Komy

 El-Komy, Mohammed Hassan Mohammed Ewis.
-"A pharmacokinetic receptor-based recirculation model for target-mediated disposition drugs." dissertation, University of Iowa, 2012.
+"A pharmacokinetic receptor-based recirculation model for target-mediated disposition drugs."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.